Python Turtle - Lesson 3

 21# my_ttl.left(360 / sides)

-• Predict what you think will happen
+Try to guess what you think will happen.

-• line 16 my_ttl.goto(0,125) tells your turtle to move to the position of x = 0 and y = 125.
+• line 16 my_ttl.goto(0, 125) tells the turtle to move to the position x = 0 and y = 125

 Change lesson_3_pt_2.py so that it looks like same as below.